psychebomb/Bayonetta/README.md

 ## Known Issues
 - Some animations/sounds don't play properly in multiplayer.
 - Enemies killed in witch time will sometimes leave floating corpses
-- Zoom-in during successful dodge sometimes doesn't play for non-host players
+- Buffs are handled a little akwardly for non-host multiplayer users, causing some issues with punish attack invul and some witch time effects

 ## Todo
 - Effects